lb-/bakerydemo/bakerydemo/timeline/client/tutorial.md

 ### 7. Add API calls & transform data in the react component

-- add API calls (ensure Wagtail API is configured)
+- add API calls (ensure Wagtail API is configured with more than 20 returned items)
 - transform data and pass in to the react timeline component
 - remember to keep the 'mocked' value in the index.jsx file for quick hot loading development
+- dev server proxy (neutrino config)
+- note about eslint configuration (required reload)
 - filter based on search value
 - yarn build
 - test it all & commit changes